top of page

 9. Top Hat (1935, U.S.A., dir.
 Mark Sandrich)

-Watching Fred Astaire never fails to exhilarate me, to fill me with wonder and joy.
-This man truly seems to defy gravity.
-Every performing artist has much to learn from his professionalism and earnest hard work.
-Who cares about the plotline (or Ginger).
+Watching Fred Astaire never fails to exhilarate me, filling me with wonder and joy.
+He truly seems to defy gravity.
+Every performing artist could learn from his professionalism and tireless work ethic.
+Who cares about the plot (or even Ginger, for that matter)?
 We’re really here to watch Fred dance on air (watch the Top Hat number).
-This amazing performance of Michael Jackson’s “Dangerous” would not exist without the Top Hat number (watch it here).
-I mean, look at the shooting section in the former!
+Michael Jackson’s incredible performance of Dangerous wouldn’t exist without the Top Hat number (watch it here.
+Just look at the shooting section in Jackson's performance—it's a clear homage!

 Takashi Shimura in Ikiru